What is User Experience?

 A user experiences designer has to go through a long process to achieve success.
-He/She is directly participated in the production process of a useful and applicable product for users.
-The task that user experience designers do is totally different and may vary from a project to another, but despite the variety in workload and type of user experience designer activity, there are general functions that can be expected from a UX designer regardless of the project which he/she is working on.
+He/She directly participate in the production process of a useful and applicable product for users.
+The task that user-experience-designers do is totally different and may vary from a project to another, but despite the variety in workload and type of experience designer activity, there are general functions that can be expected from a UX designer regardless of the project which he/she is working on.

-A user experience designer must research the product in order to be able to realize the general standards and the features that the product must contain, in order to make the users satisfied.
-He/She must definitely do researches that the most important topics that should be considered are, the reason why they are using this product or service, the needs and goals that users intend to achieve by using it and etc. You may be wondering how a user experience designer can receive this information, the answer is, by studying the interaction between user and released product or service and their feedback, interviewing users, Competitive analysis and Focus Groups can help us to access this information, at the end, all the information obtained is examined and converted to quantitative and qualitative information.
+An experienced designer must research the product in order to be able to realize the general standards and the features that the product must contain in order to make the users satisfied.
+He/She must definitely do researches that the most important topics that should be considered are the reason why they are using this product or service, the needs and goals that users intend to achieve by using it and etc. You may be wondering how an experience designer can receive this information; the answer is, by studying the interaction between users and released product or service and their feedback, interviewing users, Competitive Analysis, and Focus Groups can help us to access this information in the end, all the information obtained is examined and converted to quantitative and qualitative information.

-Personas include archetypical characters which reflect the group of users that you have designed for, creating this kind of characters is based on the patterns you identify from real users.
-Personas help you to realize user's needs.
+Personas include archetypical characters which reflect the group of users that you have designed for; creating this kind of character is based on the patterns you identify from real users.
+Personas help you to realize users' needs.